mistertest/xcloud-cgtv/README.md

 ---------------------

 *Features*
-- Full optimised for Android TV and the shield TV
+- Full optimised for Android TV and Google TV
 - Full controller support in interface and Games
 - Icon Banner on Home page and menu of Android TV
 - No external browser required, all in fullscreen